seriti/asset-manager/README.md

 5.)
 Open the setup_app.php file and  add the module config code snippet into bottom of skeleton **[directory-for-app]/src/setup_app.php** file.
 Please check the "table_prefix" value to ensure that there will not be a clash with any existing tables in your database.

 6.)
 Now in your browser goto URL:
-Now goto URL:

 **"http://localhost:8000/admin/asset/dashboard"** if you are using php built in server
 OR
 **"http://www.yourdomain.com/admin/asset/dashboard"** if you have configured a domain on your server